bgardner/powder/readme.txt

 == Description ==

-Powder returns to its minimalist roots, embracing simplicity through clarity and balance.
-Thoughtfully optimized for the block editor, it offers a flexible canvas where ideas take shape.
-With an extensive library of patterns, versatile templates, and Tailwind-inspired color palettes, Powder empowers designers and developers to build beautiful, custom sites—fast.
+Powder embraces its minimalist roots with clarity and balance.
+Optimized for the WordPress block editor, it features an extensive pattern library, versatile templates, and tailored color palettes—empowering designers and developers to create stunning websites.

 == Copyright ==